Headless CMS: The guide to your headless content management system

 prismic.io

-• Easy installation and setup without spending much time
+• Easy installation and setup without spending a lot of time

-• Headless website builder allows fast work and development of websites
+• Headless Website Builder allows you to work and develop websites quickly

-• For developers, marketers and agencies a super solution for fast website creation
+• A great solution for developers, marketing staff and agencies for fast website creation

-• Prismic allows two ways for website and content creation: developers use "Slice Machine" and marketers use "Page Builder
+• Prismic enables two paths for website and content creation: developers use "Slice Machine" and marketers use the "Page Builder"

-• Not to be used without developers despite the easy installation
+• Not to be used without developers despite the simple installation

 Magnolia CMS

-Magnolia CMS is a java-based headless CMS solution that is available as a free open-source variant, but also as a self-hosted and cloud version.
-Magnolia CMS is worthwhile for the technical department as well as the marketing department of a company.
+Magnolia CMS is a Java-based headless CMS solution that is available as a free open source version, but also as a self-hosted and cloud version.
+Magnolia CMS is worthwhile for the technical department as well as the marketing department of a company

-• Works with frontend frameworks like React, Angular and Vue
+• Works with front-end frameworks such as React, Angular and Vue

 • Access to content from other systems is native

-• Authors and editors can work independently, even without help from developers
+• Authors and editors can work independently of each other, even without the help of developers

-• A demo can be booked and there are demo videos as well
+• A demo can be booked and demo videos are also available

 • Magnolia CMS is well suited for e-commerce

-• Content can be created once and is then ready for publishing on different channels.
-There is preview, personalization options and contextual editing
+• Content can be created once and is then ready for publication on various channels.
+There are previews, personalization options and contextual editing

 • Can be connected to any system from legacy to API-first